tacotranslate/js-package/readme.md

 );
 ```

-Your custom client should be a function taking `projectLocale` and `isEnabled` as input parameters in an object, returning a function taking `locale` as an input parameter in an object, finally returning an object with an asynchronous `getTranslations` function taking `entries` and `origin` as input parameters in an object.
+Your custom client should be a function taking `projectLocale` and `isEnabled` as input parameters in an object, returning an object with an asynchronous `getTranslations` function taking `locale`, `entries`, and `origin` as input parameters in an object.

 The return data of `getTranslations` should look similar to this: